STEVENBOBER/pixi-demo-ts/README.md

+# Open source platform game
+This is an open-source game inspired by a coding challenge I once received.
+I enjoyed the game immensely and chose to expand and update it further, now unrestrained by the original challenge rules.
+Who doesn't love games!

+Below is the original challenge.

-# Client Engineer Game Development Coding Assignment
+# Client Engineer Game Development Coding Challenge

 ## General rules
 - Technologies to use: Pixi.js, TweenMax, JS